NOTE: This article was updated 25 June 2018.

 No other person or company has any access to your Cryptomator information.
 In fact, no one else will even know that you are using Cryptomator unless they have physical access to your computer.
 Some other file storage services may have access to your encryption keys and therefore may be able to prevent you from accessing your own data, as soon as they decide to change their terms and conditions or shut down completely.
 This is technically impossible with Cryptomator.

-Cryptomator is available for Windows, Macintosh, and Linux.
+Cryptomator is available for Windows, Macintosh, Linux, Android, and Apple iOS (iPhone, iPad, and iPod touch)..
 It is free and open source software, so you can rest assured there are no backdoors.
 Donations are accepted, however.
 The program will never beg you for a donation.

 The free and open source Cryptomator program is available at: https://cryptomator.org/.